Out West, Biden points to wildfires to push for big rebuild

-WILMINGTON, Del.
-(AP) — President Joe Biden on Monday pointed to wildfires burning through the West to argue for his $3.5 trillion rebuilding plans, calling year-round fires and other extreme weather a climate change reality the nation can no longer ignore.
+MATHER, Calif.
+(AP) — President Joe Biden on Monday used his first Western swing in office to hold out the wildfires burning across the region as an argument for his $3.5 trillion rebuilding plans, calling year-round fires and other extreme weather a climate change reality the nation can no longer ignore.

-“Even some of my less believing friends are all of a sudden having an altar call,” Biden said of those who have sought to minimize the risks posed by climate change.
-“They’re seeing the Lord.”
+“We can’t ignore the reality that these wildfires are being supercharged by climate change,” Biden said, noting that catastrophic weather doesn’t strike based on partisan ideology.
+“It isn’t about red or blue states.
+It’s about fires.
+Just fires.”

+With stops in Idaho and California, Biden sought to boost support for his big rebuilding plans, saying every dollar spent on “resilience” would save $6 in future costs.
+And he said the rebuilding must go beyond simply restoring damaged systems and instead ensure communities can withstand such crises.

+“These fires are blinking ‘code red’ for our nation.
+They’re gaining frequency and ferocity,” Biden said after concluding an aerial tour of the Caldor Fire that threatened communities around Lake Tahoe.
+“We know what we have to do.”

-The president spoke during a briefing from officials in California’s emergency services office.
-Gov. Gavin Newsom, who faces a recall vote Tuesday and was set to appear with Biden later Monday in Long Beach, participated.
-Biden was also setting out on an aerial tour of fire damage.
+In California, Biden took an aerial tour of land charred by the Caldor Fire after getting a briefing from officials at the state emergency services office.
+Gov. Gavin Newsom, who faces a recall vote Tuesday, joined Biden for the briefing.

-Newsom said the emergency center had become his office because fire season has “just kept going,” as he amplified points Biden made in California and at an earlier stop in Idaho.
+Newsom joked that the emergency center had become his office because fire season has “just kept going,” as he amplified Biden’s message.

 “This has been a hard year and a half,” Newsom said.